-The list of known breast milk components not present in formula is long and includes hormones, enzymes, growth factors and substances that fight infection and help develop the immune system.
+The list of known breast milk components not present in formula is long and includes hormones, enzymes, growth factors, and substances that fight infection and help develop the immune system.

-The Components of Breast Milk
+The (Known) Components of Breast Milk

 Proteins that promote health

 One large component of breastmilk is protein.
-In fact, there are two types of proteins found in human milk, called “whey proteins", and “casein proteins".
+In fact, there are two types of proteins found in human milk, called “whey proteins” and “casein proteins.”
 This is one of the things that formula companies try to reproduce.

 One specific protein found in breastmilk is Lactoferrin.
 This protein is great for your baby’s intestinal tract.
-It prevents the growth of bacteria and yeasts which need iron to live.
-Those things can cause infections and physical problems for the baby.
-There is little to no Lactoferrin found in formula.
+It prevents the spread of potentially pathogenic bacteria and prevents illnesses.
+Unfortunately, there is little to no Lactoferrin found in formula.

+Breastmilk also contains beneficial fats.
 The fat level in mature breastmilk is around 4% or a bit less and is independent of what mom eats.
 However, the type of fats can be affected by the maternal diet.

-Carnitine for fatty acidsWhile carnitine is present in both breast milk and formula, the carnitine in human milk is easier for the baby to take up.
-Breast-fed babies have significantly higher carnitine levels than their bottle-fed counterparts.
+While carnitine is present in both breast milk and formula, the carnitine in human milk is easier for the baby to take up.
+Breastfed babies have significantly higher carnitine levels than their formula-fed counterparts.
 Carnitine is necessary to make use of fatty acids as an energy source.